Digital-Land-Platform/Digital-Land-Server/README.md

 ### Contributing

 We welcome contributions from the Team.
-Please,read our Contributing Guidelines and Code of Conduct before making a pull request.
+Please, read our Contributing Guidelines and Code of Conduct before making a pull request.

 ### Contributing Guidelines and Code of Conduct:

 - You have to make a new branch every time you are going to work either on a new feature or issue
 - Changes must be reviewed and approved by the CTO before merging them into the default branch.
 - All PR must be merged by the CTO only
-- PR must be reviewed by the Peers before being merged.
+- PR has to be reviewed by the Peers before being merged `(Recommended)`.
-- Remember to run pre-commit tests before releasing your changes
+- It would be better to run pre-commit tests before releasing your changes

 Just run: